NielDB/mongodb-sharded/README.md

 * Correctly configuring WiredTiger Cache Size in containers
 * Controlling Anti-Affinity for Mongod Replicas to avoid a Single Point of Failure

+## 3 Load Testing

+The loadtesting folder contains 2 docker projects to help with load testing.

+* Pets application (springboot app)
+* Jmeter project using rest api calls for supplying load

+### Pets

+To use the pets application, set the correct connection string in `pets-app/src/main/resources/application.properties`.
+Use maven to package the application to a .jar file with `mvn package`.
+Then use docker to build the image when maven is done packaging: `docker build -t pets .`.

+### Jmeter

+To configure jmeter, set the ip address of the pets app in the `config` file.
+Then use docker to build the image: `docker build -t jmeter .`.